Played by Francois Arnaud

 François Arnaud stars as Manfred Bernardo on NBC’s supernatural thriller "Midnight, Texas."

-Manfred is a charming, sarcastic psychic who can communicate with spirits, including his dead grandmother, Xylda.
-In the small town of Midnight, he finds safety by surrounding himself with powerful human and supernatural allies.
+Manfred is a charming, sarcastic psychic who can communicate with spirits.
+In the small town of Midnight, he has found safety surrounding himself with powerful human and supernatural allies.

-Arnaud's upcoming films include the lead roles in "The Man Who Was Thursday," which premieres in fall 2017 at the Austin Film Festival; "Rapid Eye Movement"; "Permission," opposite Rebecca Hall, which premieres in April 2017 at the Tribeca Film Festival; "The People Garden"; and "Jean of the Joneses," which premiered at the 2016 SXSW Festival.
+Arnaud’s upcoming films include the lead roles in "The Man Who Was Thursday," which will be premiering later this year at the Austin Film Festival; "Rapid Eye Movement"; "Permission," opposite Rebecca Hall, which will be premiering this April at the Tribeca Film Festival; "The People Garden"; and "Jean of the Joneses," which premiered at the 2016 SXSW Festival.

 Arnaud is based in New York.